Rob Ford: Alcohol and drug addiction

 Ford suffered from alcohol and drug addiction for many years.
 After the death of his father in 2006, Ford's abuse grew and led to public episodes of intoxication, followed by public denials.
 His episodes, which were symptomatic of alcohol and drug addiction, were reported in the media widely, and attracted much condemnation.
 Ford's abuse led to him being stripped of much of his powers as Toronto mayor, and he later entered drug rehabilitation.

 On April 15, 2006, Ford attended a Toronto Maple Leafs hockey game at the Air Canada Centre.
-According to a couple nearby, Ford was intoxicated, using profanity, and insulting people.
+According to a couple nearby, Ford was intoxicated, using profanity, and insulting spectators.
 The couple then sent a detailed complaint to the City of Toronto.
 When confronted about the episode three days later by a National Post reporter, Ford initially denied having been at the game, but later admitted it.
 "I'm going through a few personal problems, but it doesn't justify, you know, getting drunk in public and pretty well acting like an idiot if you ask me."

 The death of Rob Ford's father, Doug Ford Sr., in September 2006 due to cancer has been pinpointed as the time period when Ford transitioned to crack cocaine in addition to alcohol.
 A convicted heroin dealer who used to supply Ford's sister Kathy recalled a party with Ford around that time.
-According to reporter Robyn Doolittle, Ford would come home at night and drink heavily, use hard drugs or prescription pills.
+According to reporter Robyn Doolittle, Ford would come home at night and either drink heavily or use hard drugs or prescription pills.

-During his 2010 mayoral campaign, a 1999 arrest of Ford in Miami, Florida, for DUI and marijuana possession became an election issue when the Toronto Star published details of the arrest.
+During Ford's 2010 mayoral campaign, a 1999 arrest in Miami, Florida for DUI and marijuana possession became an election issue for him when the Toronto Star published details of his arrest.
 Ford pleaded no contest to the DUI charge, while the marijuana charge was withdrawn.
 Ford was given a fine.
 When first confronted, Ford denied it.
 When presented with the arrest paperwork, Ford apologized and claimed he had forgotten about it.
 He then announced at a press conference that he had been charged with failing to provide a breath sample, when he had been arrested and convicted of drunk driving.

 At Saint Patrick's Day festivities in March 2012, Ford was "very intoxicated" at City Hall and a downtown restaurant.
 According to those attending, he held a "wild party" in his office.
 Ford knocked down a staffer, insulted others, then went to a restaurant.
 According to one server, Ford did cocaine in a private room at the restaurant.
 After "flailing around" on the restaurant's dance floor, he returned to City Hall by cab, making racial slurs to the driver.
 Ford then wandered around City Hall after 2:00 a.m. with a bottle of brandy, using profane language at his staffer, Earl Provost, before security arranged for him to be taken home.
 The incident was revealed in November 2013, after an e-mail from a City Hall security guard describing the incident was found through access to information requests.